myDevicesIoT/cayenne-docs/docs/LORA.md

 ### Add device to Cayenne

-Once your device has been registered, programmed and is online, you can then proceed with adding the device in Cayenne so that it appears in your dashboard.
+Once your device has been registered, programmed, is forwarding data to Cayenne and is online, you can proceed with adding the device in Cayenne so that it appears in your dashboard.

 Click **Add New** > **Device / Widget**.